hoprnet/ethereum-provider/README.md

 The [Hoprnet](https://github.com/hoprnet/hoprnet) protocol is already using these ethereum provider endpoints and has no dependenecy with other third party providers.

-This repo takes into consideration that you might need to provide a high availability service, and thats why we use an [HAProxy](http://www.haproxy.org/) to perform the load balancing across multiple [Nethermind Ethereum](https://nethermind.io) clients that are in charge of synchronizing the Gnosis Chain network.
+This repo takes into consideration that you might need to provide a high availability service, and that's why we use an [HAProxy](http://www.haproxy.org/) to perform the load balancing across multiple [Nethermind Ethereum](https://nethermind.io) clients that are in charge of synchronizing the Gnosis Chain network.
 The frontends defined at HAProxy are configured with SSL.

 This repository is shipped with the configuration of Gnosis XDai and Goerli chains but more endpoints could be provided easily by :
 * Modifying the [nethermind.yaml](./playbooks/nethermind.yaml) to invoke an additional `hopr.nethermind` role by specify other values